But even the most comprehensive cybersecurity strategy isn’t guaranteed to protect you from 100% of threats.

 One way to ease your worries about security is to address your first line of defense: your employees.

-Here at The KR Group, user security education is something we offer to our managed services customers or any business who wants to improve their overall security posture.
+Here at The KR Group, user security education is something we offer to our managed services customers or any business that wants to improve its overall security posture.

 With a workforce armed with knowledge on how to stay vigilant for possible threats, you add another layer of protection and address the security gap posed by users by catching it before your security solutions have to.

 How does employee training protect your IT environment?

 Training your users helps keep cybersecurity threats out of your network in three ways:

 - It is a proactive approach to cybersecurity

 When you combine these three benefits of user education, it clearly becomes a vital component of your cybersecurity strategy.